opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

 category: Community
 ---

 Documenting your software is as important as developing your software.
-With [maintenance making up 50–70 percent of a system’s cost](https://www.researchgate.net/publication/312190273_Reduction_of_software_perfective_and_corrective_maintenance_cost) over its lifetime, it’s important to be efficient and clear about how the software was built and how it behaves.
+With [maintenance making up 50–70 percent of a system's cost](https://www.researchgate.net/publication/312190273_Reduction_of_software_perfective_and_corrective_maintenance_cost) over its lifetime, it's important to be efficient and clear about how the software was built and how it behaves.
 If human beings are going to maintain the application, you must document your software.

-However, it’s a tedious and constantly evolving process, which means you need to always make changes to the documentation each time you make a change to your software codebase.
-But what if you don’t have to worry so much about editing multiple documentation files each time you update your code?
+However, it's a tedious and constantly evolving process, which means you need to always make changes to the documentation each time you make a change to your software codebase.
+But what if you don't have to worry so much about editing multiple documentation files each time you update your code?
 What if you could just focus on writing great code?

 <!-- truncate -->

-That’s what [Optic](https://useoptic.com/) does for you.
+That's what [Optic](https://useoptic.com/) does for you.
 Optic is an API documentation assistant that observes your API development traffic, learns your API behavioral pattern, and automatically creates and updates your API docs for you.
 You can track every change that happens at every step of the development process.
-Your team can review your docs the way you’d review your code on GitHub.
+Your team can review your docs the way you'd review your code on GitHub.

-In this tutorial, I’ll show you how to document an API built with [Go Mux](https://www.gorillatoolkit.org/pkg/mux).
+In this tutorial, I'll show you how to document an API built with [Go Mux](https://www.gorillatoolkit.org/pkg/mux).
 Mux is a full-featured router and dispatcher for Go that matches a wide range of requests, based on URL host, schemes, path, path prefix, header and query values, HTTP methods, and regex.
-This API will have Create, List, Retrieve capabilities, and you’ll see how efficient it is to build and maintain an API with Optics.
+This API will have Create, List, Retrieve capabilities, and you'll see how efficient it is to build and maintain an API with Optics.

 ## Setting Up the API

-First, let’s go over the prerequisites for setting up this API on your machine:
+First, let's go over the prerequisites for setting up this API on your machine:
 - You must have [Go](https://golang.org/) installed.
-You can [download](https://golang.org/dl/) and install it if you haven’t already.
+You can [download](https://golang.org/dl/) and install it if you haven't already.
 - You must have [Node v12+](https://nodejs.org) installed

 To begin, create a file, name it `app.go`, and add the following code to it: